vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 vSphere Integrated Containers provides a basic plug-in for the Flex-based vSphere Web Client and a more feature-complete plug-in for the HTML5 vSphere Client:

-- The Flex-based plug-in for vSphere 6.0 and 6.5 has limited functionality and only provides information about VCHs and container VMs.
+- The Flex-based plug-in for vSphere 6.0, 6.5, and 6.7 has limited functionality and only provides information about VCHs and container VMs.
-- The HTML5 plug-in for vSphere 6.5 has a more extensive feature set that allows you to deploy and interact with VCHs.
-The HTML5 vSphere Client plug-in for vSphere Integrated Containers requires vCenter Server 6.5.0d or later.
+- The HTML5 plug-in for vSphere 6.5 and 6.7 has a more extensive feature set that allows you to deploy and interact with VCHs.
+The HTML5 vSphere Client plug-in for vSphere Integrated Containers requires vCenter Server 6.7 or vCenter Server 6.5.0d or later.

 ### Supported Configurations for Virtual Container Host Deployment <a id="configs"></a>

 You can deploy virtual container hosts (VCHs) in the following types of setup:

-* vCenter Server 6.0 or 6.5, managing a cluster of ESXi 6.0 or 6.5 hosts, with VMware vSphere Distributed Resource Scheduler&trade; (DRS) enabled.
+* vCenter Server 6.0, 6.5, or 6.7 managing a cluster of ESXi  6.0, 6.5, or 6.7 hosts, with VMware vSphere Distributed Resource Scheduler&trade; (DRS) enabled.
-* vCenter Server 6.0 or 6.5, managing one or more standalone ESXi 6.0 or 6.5 hosts.
+* vCenter Server 6.0, 6.5, or 6.7, managing one or more standalone ESXi 6.0, 6.5, or 6.7 hosts.
-* Standalone ESXi 6.0 or 6.5 host that is not managed by a vCenter Server instance.
+* Standalone ESXi 6.0, 6.5, or 6.7 host that is not managed by a vCenter Server instance.

 Caveats and limitations: